Umbraco migration

 This works well if you

-• Run an Umbraco 7, 8 or 10 site facing another major version upgrade and want off the treadmill
+Run an Umbraco 7, 8 or 10 site, all three now past end-of-life, and want off the upgrade treadmill

-• Have a multilingual corporate site on Vorto or the variants API and want translations to feel native
+Have a multilingual corporate site on Vorto (Umbraco 7) or language variants (8 and 10) and want translations to feel native

-• Run on Windows hosting and SQL Server and want both off the bill
+Run an Umbraco 7 or 8 site on Windows and SQL Server and want both off the bill

 This is not a fit if you